 Learn how animatrics created characters such as Dobby, and how special affects created the wizardry, or is it magic?

 Christ Church College, Oxford was used for filming the huge dinning hall, along with other locations in Oxford.

-This is definitely a must see wizarding tour for muggles dreaming of magic.
+This is definitely a must see for families with young kids

 How Far is Warner Bros Studio from London?

 The Warner bros Studio is only 21 miles from Central London, approximately 45 minutes by car.
 There is also a tour from London available that includes a stop in Oxford.